“Courage is not simply one of the virtues, but the form of every virtue at the testing point.” – C.S. Lewis

 The Latest Recommendation from Lee’s Bookshelf – “What Got You Here, Won’t Get you There: How Successful People Become Even More Successful” by Marshal Goldsmith.
 Marshall shows in this book the subtle nuances that make all the difference.
 These are small “transactional flaws” performed by one person against another (as simple as not saying thank […]

 How many of these 7 core behaviors in the Honor Code do you use everyday?
 Let’s all encourage each other live with character, courage, and commitment – feel free to share this graphic!
-Download on the Honor Code page.
+Download a free version of the Honor Code suitable for framing and posting in your office or team area.
+Visit the Honor […]

 Need a quick team-building tool with your volunteers or staff?
 Leading with Honor Reminder Cards list the 14 leadership lessons learned in his original book.
 Choose 1 or 2 lessons, and discuss with them!
 Available in our Online Store.